 One of the best-tasting Sauvignon Blancs I've had comes from Sonoma, Calif., a Sauvignon Blanc called Bump.
 I don't know where the name Bump came from, --- I just know that I really love this wine, which sells here for $17.

-This is a unique (read: delicious) expression of Sauvignon Blanc, one of the best I've ever come across.
+This is a uniquely delicious expression of Sauvignon Blanc, one of the best I've ever come across.
 It has a wonderfully fleshy mouthfeel -- more body than expected with SB -- and yet it's crisp and bone-dry, with rich tropical-fruit flavors and gorgeous aromas.
 There is 5 percent Chardonnay added to 95 percent Sauvignon Blanc Musque grapes, which helps lend a bit more body and roundness to the wine.

 For techno wine-geeky types, here are some details about how Bump is made, from the winemaker, Geordie Carr:

-I can't think of a better wine for summer sipping.
+I can't think of a better wine for late-summer sipping.